PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab04_PerceptronAndGradientDescent.md

 *Figure 1.
 Another perceptron...*

 I found another example of a 'perceptron' online.
-Apparently, this version is helps you to discover, and explore your 'psychic abilities', interesting to say the least :crystal_ball:.
+Apparently, this version helps you to discover, and explore your 'psychic abilities', interesting to say the least :crystal_ball:.

 ## 0) Learning Objectives: